Skip to main content

 )

-.addNode('resolve', gmiNode({ instructions: 'Determine the resolution based on the transcript.' }))
+.addNode('resolve', gmiNode({ instructions: 'Determine the resolution based on the conversation transcript.' }))

 .addNode('cleanup', toolNode('close_ticket'))